theemo-tokens/theemo/website/docs/cli/sync/lexer.md

 There is no need to overwrite the `normalizeToken()`, if that default behavior suits you.

-For our set of tokens, we are going customizing the behavior to account for contextual tokens, whose name ends in `.$light` or `.$dark`, by moving that part to the `colorScheme` property.
+For our set of tokens, we are customizing the behavior to account for contextual tokens, whose name ends in `.$light` or `.$dark`, by moving that part to the `colorScheme` property.